awslabs/aws-encryption-sdk-specification/tenets.md

 because the customer never set this value before.

 This burns trust
-and forces customers to explicitly set a value which defeats the purpose of having a default.
+and forces customers to explicitly set a value, which defeats the purpose of having a default.
 Therefore, we do not provide defaults for such configurations.